Last updated on May 1, 2023.

 But what is DNSSEC?
 To start, it stands for Domain Name System Security Extensions.
 It is a set of specifications that uses digital signatures based on cryptography to authenticate Domain Name System (DNS) queries and responses.

 At first glance, implementing DNSSEC can perhaps be daunting.
 But any public-facing domain can reap its value.

 This post will first touch on what DNSSEC is, exactly.
 Then it will detail how traditional DNS resolution works and why it is so susceptible to cyberattacks.
 Further, it will delve into the details of how DNSSEC works and the authentication steps it undertakes.
 Finally, it will explore how BlueCat can help make DNSSEC implementation easier.

 What is DNSSEC?

-When DNSSEC is enabled, it helps the DNS server answer the following questions:
+So what does DNSSEC do, exactly?
+When enabled, DNSSEC helps a DNS server answer the following questions:

-- Is the root or authoritative server authorized to provide a query response?
+- Is the root or authoritative name server authorized to provide a query response?

 - Can I trust the content of the query response?